coderamen666/srd-v3.5-md/epic/epic-spells.md

 his or her action until the opponent tries to cast a spell (the character may still move his or her speed, because readying a counterspell is a standard action).
-If the target tries to cast a spell, make a dispel check: Roll d20+40 against a DC of 11 + the foe's caster level.
-If the check is successful, the character's spell negates the foe's spell.
+If the target tries to cast a spell, make a dispel check: Roll d20+40 against a DC of 11 + the foe’s caster level.
+If the check is successful, the character’s spell negates the foe’s spell.

 ## Epic Mage Armor